 The authors of the study called for further research into the issue, noting that there are no randomized, controlled trials examining the connection between sleep apnea and alcohol intake.
-Furthermore, they said that how much alcohol you drink and what time you drink it are likely relevant to any increased risk of obstructive sleep apnea.
+Furthermore, they said that how much alcohol we drink and what time we drink it is likely relevant to an increased risk of obstructive sleep apnea.

 “It appears… likely that the timing and regularity of alcohol consumption are both important to the effect of alcohol on OSA, since airway muscle relaxation and reduced sensitivity to apnea are both likely to be greatest when alcohol levels are rising, as for example after bedtime consumption,” the authors wrote.

-If you are concerned that you may have obstructive sleep apnea, and that drinking alcohol worsens it, speak with your doctor about your worries.
-A physician can make a diagnosis and work with you on a treatment plan, which may or may not include cutting back on alcohol consumption.
+For those who are concerned that they may have obstructive sleep apnea, and that drinking alcohol worsens it, speak with a doctor about any worries.
+A physician can make a diagnosis and work with them on a treatment plan, which may or may not include cutting back on alcohol consumption.

 RELATED: Best Earplugs For Sleeping